SAFCSP-Team/three-dimensional-array/README.md

 - Print the array.
 - Update an element of the array.
 - Print the array again.
+- Print the number of layers, rows, and columns using the length attribute.

 ``` java
 public class Main {